k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/04_k8s_req.md

 The K2cloud fully managed solution includes monitoring mechanism, for collecting and showing Fabric's metrics and logs.

 Assuming that you have your standards and regulation about monitoring, monitoring is out of self-host guidelines scope.
-You can contact k2view team, when required, for further explanations.
+Contact k2view team, when required, for further explanations.
+Read [here](https://support.k2view.com/Academy/articles/21_Fabric_troubleshooting/03_monitoring.html) and [here](https://support.k2view.com/Academy/articles/21_Fabric_troubleshooting/05_monitoring_dashboard_example_setup.html) for more information of Fabric (non-cloud) monitoring setup examples.